anuarsunkarovich-ai/DocumentGenerationAnek/README.md

 The integration suite currently covers template schema extraction and document job creation at the API layer, which gives the frontend-facing contract a basic safety net.

-The `v0.1` backend release baseline is anchored by [docs/release-checklist.md](/C:/Users/Anek/DocumentGenerationAnek/docs/release-checklist.md), and all backend-breaking changes after that point must be recorded in [CHANGELOG.md](/C:/Users/Anek/DocumentGenerationAnek/CHANGELOG.md).
+Public API and operational changes are summarized in [CHANGELOG.md](/C:/Users/Anek/DocumentGenerationAnek/CHANGELOG.md).

 ## Environment Files